hebaishi/boost-cmake/README.md

 A simple CMake wrapper around the boost build.
 This repo can be included as a submodule into any project that requires the boost libraries.

-This can be used as follows:
+This project can be used as follows:

 ```cmake
 set(BOOST_REQUIRED_COMPONENTS test program_options)